House-shaped shrine

 House-shaped shrine (or church or tomb-shaped shrines) are early medieval portable metal reliquaries formed in the shape of the roof of a rectangular building.
 They originate from both Ireland and Scotland and mostly date from the 8th or 9th centuries.
 Typical example consist of a wooden core covered with silver and copper alloy plates, and were built to hold relics of saints or martyrs from the early Church era; a number held corporeal remains when found in the modern period, presumably they were parts of the saint's body.
 Others, including the Breac Maodhóg, held manuscripts associated with the commemorated saint.
 Like many Insular shrines, they were heavily reworked and embellished in the centuries following their initial construction, often with metal adornments or figures influenced by Romanesque sculpture.

 Similar forms, probably intended to evoke a church or tomb, became very common across Latin Europe for reliquaries in the Late Middle Ages, often decorated with champlevé enamel.
 These are usually called by the French term chasse.

 The format appears to have originated in Ireland, and was adapted in Scotland and Anglo-Saxon England, particularly Northumbria which had close artistic ties with Ireland.
 The format draws from Ancient Roman and contemporary continental influences, including for later examples, French Romanesque architecture.
 The type spread to Scandinavia during the 10th and 11th centuries during cultural exchanges following the —disastrous for Ireland— Viking invasion of Ireland.
 According to Fintan O'Toole "there [was not a] single moment of conversion, and there was probably a considerable overlap between those [vikings] who had gone native and those who kept to the old religion.
 Conversion, as the historian Donnchadh Ó Corráin put it, "must have come gradually, as an effect of assimilation."

-Surviving Irish examples include the Emly shrine (found in County Limerick, dated to the late 7th–early 8th century, often considered the exemplary of the series), the two Lough Erne Shrines (9th century), Bologna Shrine (9th century), the Breac Maodhóg (11th century) and Saint Manchan's Shrine (12th century).
+Surviving Irish examples include the Emly shrine (found in County Limerick, dated to the late 7th–early 8th century, often considered the exemplary of the series), the Lough Erne Shrines (9th century), Bologna Shrine (9th century), the Breac Maodhóg (11th century) and Saint Manchan's Shrine (12th century).
 Three fully intact examples have been found in Norway (the 'Copenhagen' or 'Ranvaik's Casket'), Melhus and Setnes shrines), one is in Scotland (the Monymusk Reliquary), one is in Wales (the shrine of St. Gwenfrewi at Gwytherin), and two are in Italy.